GoogleCloudPlatform/python-docs-samples/automl/cloud-client/README.md

 ## Sample Types
-There are two types of samples: Base and API Specific
+There are two types of samples: Base and API Specific.

 The base samples make up a set of samples that have code that is identical or nearly identical for each AutoML Type.
 Meaning that for "Base" samples you can use them with any AutoML